henrijussila/table_reservation_system/README.md

 # table_reservation_system
 Practice project that mocks internal table reservation system for nightclubs.

 Run the project using node app.js and open browser on localhost:3000.
-Use either of the credentials found from users.json
+Use the credentials in users.json

 Things on the TODO-list:
 -Two way encryption when transfering data (Crytpo/Crypto-js)